trustworthyml-workshop/trustworthyml-workshop.github.io/README.md

 </table>

 # Workshop Schedule
-All times are in the Indian Standard Time (IST) zone. \
+All times are in the Indian Standard Time zone (GMT +5:30 hours). \
 *Topics of the invited talkes might be changed by the speaker*

 | Time         | Session | Speaker/s |